haseebanwar/create-react-pkg/README.md

 ## Styling

 Create React Package lets you ship your package with CSS assets.
-You can import stylesheets in your JavaScript files straightaway without doing any additional setup.
+You can import stylesheets in your JavaScript files straight away without doing any additional setup.

 ```css
 /* Button.css */